-1. In facilities licensed for 10 or fewer residents:

-a.
-The administrator shall be awake and on duty on the premises of each facility for at least 10 hours a week; and b.
-The administrator shall serve no more than four facilities;

-2. In facilities licensed for 11-19 residents:

-a.
-The administrator shall be awake and on duty on the premises of each facility for at least 20 hours a week; and b.
-The administrator shall serve no more than two facilities.

-3. In facilities licensed for 10 or fewer residents as specified in subdivision 1 of this subsection and in facilities licensed for 11-19 residents as specified in subdivision 2 of this subsection:

-a.
-The administrator shall serve as a full time administrator, i.e., shall be awake and on duty on the premises of more than one assisted living facility for at least 40 hours a week;

-b.
-Each of the facilities served shall be within a 30 minute average travel time of the other facilities;
+- 1. In facilities licensed for 10 or fewer residents: - a.
+The administrator shall be awake and on duty on the premises of each facility for at least 10 hours a week; and - b.
+The administrator shall serve no more than four facilities. - 2.
+In facilities licensed for 11-19 residents: - a.
+The administrator shall be awake and on duty on the premises of each facility for at least 20 hours a week; and - b.
+The administrator shall serve no more than two facilities. - 3.
+In facilities licensed for 10 or fewer residents as specified in subdivision 1 of this section and in facilities licensed for 11-19 residents as specified in subdivision 2 of this section: - a.
+The administrator shall serve as a full time administrator, i.e., shall be awake and on duty on the premises of more than one assisted living facility for at least 40 hours a week; - b.
+Each of the facilities served shall be within a 30-minute average travel time of the other facilities;

-c.
-When not present at a facility, the administrator shall be on call to that facility during the hours he is working as an administrator and shall maintain such accessibility through suitable communication devices;
+- c.
+When not present at a facility, the administrator shall be on call to that facility during the hours he is working as an administrator and shall maintain such accessibility through suitable communication devices; - d.

-d.
 A designated assistant may act in place of the administrator during the required minimum of 40 hours only if the administrator is ill or on vacation and for a period of time that shall not exceed four weeks.
-The designated assistant shall meet the qualifications of the administrator.
+The designated assistant shall meet the qualifications of the administrator; - e.

-e.
 There shall be a designated person who shall serve as manager and who shall be awake and on duty on the premises of each facility for the remaining part of the 40 required hours when the administrator is not present at the facility and who shall be supervised by the administrator.
-The manager shall meet the following minimum qualifications and requirements:

-(1) The manager shall be at least 21 years of age.

-(2) The manager shall be able to read and write, and understand this chapter.

-(3) The manager shall be able to perform the duties and to carry out the responsibilities of his position.

-(4) The manager shall:

-(a) Be a high school graduate or shall have a General Education Development Certificate (GED); and
+The manager shall meet the following minimum qualifications and requirements: - (1) The manager shall be at least 21 years of age. - (2) The manager shall be able to read and write, and understand this chapter. - (3) The manager shall be able to perform the duties and to carry out the responsibilities of his position. - (4) The manager shall: - (a) Be a high school graduate or shall have a General Education Development (GED)

-(b) Have successfully completed at least 30 credit hours of post secondary education from a college or university accredited by an association recognized by the U.S.

-Secretary of Education; or
+Certificate; [and] - (b) Have successfully completed [(i)] at least 30 credit hours of postsecondary education from a college or university accredited by an association recognized by the U.S. Secretary of Education[;] or (ii) [(c) Have successfully completed] a departmentapproved course [of 40 or fewer hours] specific to the [administration management] of an assisted living facility; and

-(c) Have successfully completed a department-approved course specific to the administration of an assisted living facility; and f.
-The manager shall complete the training specified in 22 VAC 40-72-50 D within two months of employment as manager.
-The training may be counted toward the annual training requirement for the first year.

-(d) Have at least one year of administrative or supervisory experience in caring for adults in a group care facility.
+(d c) Have at least one year of administrative or supervisory experience in caring for adults in a group care facility.